troubleNZ/SC-VRse/README.md

 - setting the Route Table for bypassing EAC verification
 - purging previously cached EAC files from temporary cache

-Configure the Screen Size for VR use, configure your FOV, Height x Width, whether Headtracking is toggled on, and what the Tracking Source is, all without loading the game, or even while in game open the XML file remotely with this tool.
+Configure the Screen Size for VR use, configure your FOV, Height x Width, whether Headtracking is toggled on, and what the Tracking Source is, all without loading into the game. save some time and preload your VR configuration, or switch back to pancake mode at the push of a button.

-I'll expose more options soon. i think a fullscreen toggle would be useful.

 ### Screenshot